A Guide to Legally Owning and Caring for a Pet Otter

 - Take feathers directly from the bird so the scent is present, and scatter them in various places.

 - Place food out of reach so the animal needs to work out how to get it down.

 - There are also many food dispensing devices available for dogs and cats that must be manipulated to dispense treats.
 These toys are excellent for species that hunt and forge.

 An Alternative to an Otter

-Domesticated minks are actually semi-aquatic and far more readily available if legal, however, like all mustelids that aren’t domesticated ferrets, they are also challenging to keep, requiring larger enclosures and extensive enrichment.
+Domesticated minks are actually semi-aquatic and far more readily-available, if legal.
+However, like all mustelids that aren’t domesticated ferrets, they are also challenging to keep, and will require large enclosures and extensive enrichment.
 Also, according to mink expert Joseph Carter, their bites can cause severe injury, although this is likely not worse than anything an otter bite can inflict.

 Then there are, of course, ferrets.
-If you like animals you can cuddle, there's no reason these popular domesticated animals can't be a fine substitute for their larger and aquatic brown cousins.
+If you like animals you can cuddle, ferrets are popular domesticated pets and can be a fine substitute for their larger and aquatic brown cousins.